baskargroup/flowbench-tools/Training/README.md

 - Saves trained models and logs training process
 - Evaluates model performance on validation/test data

+## Residuals

+We provide a script to calculate the integral of the momentum and continuity residuals using the NeuFEnet approach as explained in this [paper] (https://arxiv.org/pdf/2110.01601).

 ## Requirements

 - Python 3.x